The declared results of the last election can be found on the links below:

 Code of Conduct

-Under sections 77 to 78 inclusive of the Local Government Act 2008 Elected Members of Council will be committed to conducting themselves in a way that demonstrates the highest ethical
+Under Sections 119 and Schedule 1 of the Local Government Act 2019, Elected Members of Council will be committed to conducting themselves in a way that demonstrates the highest ethical.

-In accordance with Section 71(3) of the Local Government Act, Litchfield Council will adopt the Ministerial guidelines for fees and allowances in 2019/2020 as per below.
+In accordance with the Guideline 2A: Council member allowances, Litchfield Council will adopt the Ministerial guidelines for fees and allowances under the transitional arrangement as per Section 353 of the Local Government Act 2019.

-Council at its meeting held 10 July 2019 resolved to:
+Council at its special meeting held 30 June 2021 resolved to:

-Council to adopt the Ministerial guidelines for fees and allowances:
+Adopt the Ministerial guidelines for fees and allowances as per below.

 |Allowance Type||Councillor||Deputy Mayor||Mayor|